Residency Routes

 For more information on digital nomad visa programs, explore the details in our “Global Digital Nomad Visas | An Incomplete Handbook” on this websites.

-Since May 2021, the Panamanian government has provided a digital nomad visa pathway called the “short stay visa for remote workers” for remote workers.
+Starting in May 2021, the Panamanian government has offered a digital nomad visa for remote workers, officially known as the Short Stay Visa for Remote Workers.

-Currently, the Panama digital nomad visa is essentially an enhanced tourist visa: it is valid for only 9 months and can be renewed only once.
+This visa is an excellent alternative to a tourist visa, as it is valid for nine months and can be renewed once.

 Besides the economic requirements, the Panama digital nomad visa imposes the following restrictions on applicants: